SyluxDX/cargoship/README.md

 Time limit calculated by substratcing minutes equal to windowLimit value to current date

 _add more info_

-### Planning
-- Shipper:
-    - Write sender, ftp and sftp
-- Loader:
-    - Compressor
-    - Cleaner
-- Packager/Processor:
-    - Should be in here?
-    - Use external awk?
-    - Does golang have internal awk?

 ### ToDo
 - Test golang connections to SFTP server